project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

 Review Run uc1
 ~~~~~~~~~~~~~~

-We can review our results by loading the AutoML output canonical.
+We can review our results by loading the FeaturePredict output canonical.

 .. code-block::  python

-    AutoML.from_env('survived').load_persist_canonical()
+    FeaturePredict.from_env('survived').load_persist_canonical()

 .. parsed-literal::